cclearpartners/myi-docs/src/references/custom-parameters-list-view.md

 ## limit

 A number.
 Limits the number of results for the query on the list view's main object.

+## noAccountId

+A comma-separated list of object API names.
+On an Account dashboard, queries on any of the given objects will not be filtered to the current Account.
+Mostly useful for HCO dashboards, in combination with the `$MEMBER_IDS` keyword.
+Example: `noAccountId:Call2_vod__c,Sent_Email_vod__c;`.

 ## recordTypes